 One of the concerns most frequently raised by faculty is that of managing assessment in the online environment.
 Designing effective assessment for online courses requires some creativity and re-examination of the learning outcomes of the course.
 Often this will take the form of alternative assessment approaches that do not use tightly timed or high stakes exams, using a more authentic approach that considers where students are likely to apply their knowledge in the future.
 Blackboard has a suite of tools to help manage this digitally, but there is a learning curve to fully understand how these tools work.

 CTL and OOL provide a wide range of resources to help faculty navigate these tools, including self-paced resources and workshops, and the Bb Cafe.
 They can also provide one-on-one or group consultations as necessary to help faculty redesign their assessment for an online environment.
-The university is also investing in implementing the BetterExaminations tool, which will be available for broad use in the winter term, to extend capabilities in online assessment (particularly for exams).
+The university is also investing in implementing the BetterExaminations tool, which will be available for broad use later in F2021, to extend capabilities in online assessment (particularly for exams).
 Find out more about that project here.
-Additionally, a new position in OOL starting in January will focus on supporting online and technology-enabled assessment to provide greater support to faculty in this area.
+Additionally, a new Learning Specialist in OOL who started in January will focus on supporting online and technology-enabled assessment to provide greater support to faculty in this area.

 CTL, OOL and ITS would like to remind faculty of some best practices when using online tests in Blackboard.
 These include making sure you are available to students during the exam, not using the Force Complete option, providing a window of time for exams (including a flexible start time and additional grace period at the end of an exam if there are any documents or images that need to be uploaded as part of the exam).
 This approach was recently endorsed by the Student Senate Caucus and Deans Council.
 Allowing backtracking during an exam so students can check their answers before submitting is important as students have been trained to approach exams by completing the questions they know first, and then returning to the questions they are unsure of, as well as checking their work before submitting it.
 These recommendations help to reduce stress for both students and instructors.